plotly/react-colorscales/README.md

 ### `<ColorscalePicker />`

-Generates a UI panel for choosing a color scale and can take these `props`:
+`<ColorscalePicker />` generates a UI panel for selecting a color scale palette:

 | `prop`         | Description                                                                                |
 | -------------- | ------------------------------------------------------------------------------------------ |